hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 `kubectl get pods`{{execute}}

-The Pod will run and after about 10 seconds it will change to the `CrashLoopBack`  status.
-Once crashed, try to get its logs.
+The Pod will run and after moments it will crash due to the failed liveness probe then a new Pods will start.
+Observe the current Pod log.

 `kubectl logs crasher`{{execute}}

-The log list is blank.
-However, using the `previous=true | -p` flag will reveal the old output.
+This log list is from the currently running Pod, but what if you want to see the logs from the previously crashed Pod.
+Using the `previous=true | -p` flag will reveal the logs from the previously running container.

-`kubectl logs crasher --previous=true`{{execute}}
+`watch kubectl logs crasher --previous=true`{{execute}}

+The watch was applied so you can see the list changing after each crash.
 In a real application, perhaps this log would give you a clue why the app failed.
+Use this ```clear```{{execute interrupt}} to break out of the streaming or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ## Conclusion